-“As a sector we continue to operate in challenging times and effective governance and strong leadership has never been more important.
-Our Board of Management receive no remuneration for the work they do but as committed volunteers bring together a wealth of skills, knowledge and experience and are committed to working with Senior Officers to find ways to continually improve how the Association operates.
+All successful Housing Associations operate with effective governance and strong leadership.
+Our Board of Management are committed volunteers and bring together a wealth of skills, knowledge and experience.
+They are committed to working with tenants, staff and stakeholders to find ways to continually improve how the Association operates.

 Each year we produce and publish annual financial statements (sometimes known as annual accounts or statutory accounts) for our stakeholders, including shareholders, tenants and residents, employees, local authority, regulator, suppliers and supporters in the community in which we work.